 What really, really matters for any display when connected to your drone is video quality.
 We know that the Mavic Pro can capture some near flawless stabilized video from the sky, but we often experience a broken signal back at our remote.
 More than once we’ve had to restart the DJI GO 4 app mid-flight just to regain FPV video.

 So far, the DJI Goggles put the mobile app to shame.
 Streaming 1080p 30fps in close range, our testing so far has experienced no freezes, no jitter, just crisp clear video.
-This one of two settings, either you take the 1080p which when the drone flies far enough away, or there is interference, downgrades to 720p 30fps, or you go to Smooth mode, which is 720p 60fps all the way.
+This is one of two settings, the first mode offers up 1080p at close range, then downgrades that to 720p 30fps when you get far away, or there is interference.
+The other option is Smooth mode, which is 720p 60fps all the way.

 Only the Mavic Pro and the Inspire 2 are set to provide 1080p video streams to the DJI Goggles.